aws/aws-dotnet-deploy/site/content/docs/getting-started/custom-workspace.md

-# Set up custom workspace
+# Set up a custom workspace

 The default workspace used by AWS.Deploy.Tools is `$USERPROFILE/.aws-dotnet-deploy` on Windows and `$USER/.aws-dotnet-deploy` on Unix based OS.
 This workspace is used to create the CDK project and any other temporary files used by the tool.